 (iii) Lay Elders' Appointment.
-After a lay elder's position terminates for any reason, the elders may decide to appoint a new man as a lay elder to replace the one whose term has terminated.
-In addition, the elders may appoint additional new lay elders at any other time as deemed necessary by the elders, provided however that in any given year the total number of new lay elders who are not replacing someone whose position has terminated shall not exceed one-third of the then-current number of lay elders.
-When it is decided to appoint one or more new lay elders, church members shall be given the opportunity to nominate men they believe to be appropriately gifted and qualified for the office.
-The current elders shall interview and otherwise evaluate the persons so nominated, and then recommend one or more men from the nominees that they believe should be appointed as new lay elders.
-The names of such recommended new lay elders shall then be presented to the church membership, and the members shall have a time period of thirty days thereafter to present to the current elders any objections they might have to any of the recommended new lay elders.
-If no objections are received such persons shall automatically assume the office of lay elder after the thirty-day period has passed.
-If any objections are received, the current elders shall evaluate and consider such objections and then make a final decision on whether the candidate objected to should or should not be appointed as a lay elder.
-The decision of the elders in this nomination and selection process shall be final in all respects and is not subject to challenge or appeal.
+After a Lay Elder's position terminates for any reason, the Elders may decide to appoint a new man as a Lay Elder to replace the one whose term has terminated.
+In addition, the Elders may appoint additional new Lay Elders at any other time as deemed necessary by the Elders, provided however that in any given year the total number of new Lay Elders who are not replacing someone whose position has terminated shall not exceed one-third of the then-current number of Lay Elders.
+When it is decided to appoint one or more new Lay Elders, Church members shall be given the opportunity to nominate men they believe to be appropriately gifted and qualified for the office.
+The current Elders shall interview and otherwise evaluate the persons so nominated, and then recommend one or more men from the nominees that they believe should be appointed as new Lay Elders.
+The names of such recommended new Lay Elders shall then be presented to the Church membership, and the members shall have a time period of thirty days thereafter to present to the current Elders any objections they might have to any of the recommended new Lay Elders.
+If no objections are received such persons shall automatically assume the office of Lay Elder after the thirty day period has passed.
+If any objections are received, the current Elders shall evaluate and consider such objections and then make a final decision on whether the candidate objected to should or should not be appointed as a Lay Elder.
+The decision of the Elders in this nomination and selection process shall be final in all respects and is not subject to challenge or appeal.
 The specifics of all objections submitted, as well as the details of the process of evaluating those objections, shall be maintained in strict confidence by all persons involved in the selection process.

 (iv).
 Elders' Procedures.
-The Lead Pastor shall serve as the chairman of the elders for the first two years, and thereafter the elders shall, by majority vote, select a chairman to govern the elders' meetings.
-The elders shall also elect one of their number to serve as the moderator of church member business meetings.
-The church elders will meet regularly and report to the members on the ministries of the Church and their decisions as elders during regularly scheduled church member business meetings.
+The Lead Pastor shall serve as the chairman of the Elders for the first two years, and thereafter the Elders shall by majority vote select a chairman to govern the Elders' meetings.
+The Elders shall also elect one of their number to serve as the moderator of Church member business meetings.
+The Church Elders will meet regularly and report to the members on the ministries of the Church and their decisions as Elders during regularly scheduled Church member business meetings.

 c.
 Deacons.
-The Biblical office of deacon is described in 1 Timothy 3:8-13 and is primarily one of servant leadership.
-The team of deacons shall assist the elders in conducting the work of the Church.
-This work will primarily be the care of the temporal needs of the Church's membership, although the elders will determine the exact purview of the deacon's ministry responsibilities.
-Candidates for the office of deacon shall be male church members, and shall be nominated by the church members.
-Candidates so nominated shall be vetted by the elders for biblical qualifications, and all such candidates approved by the elders shall assume office as deacons when their appointment is approved by a majority vote of the members present at a church member business meeting.
-A deacon's term of office shall terminate three years after their appointment, and may also be terminated by their death, resignation or dismissal.
-Any deacon may be dismissed by a majority vote of the members present at a church member business meeting. d.
-Ministry Staff and Employees.
-Although other offices are not explicitly outlined in the New Testament, the Lord has gifted men and women to serve in other roles essential for accomplishing the mission and vision of the Church.
-As the Lead Pastor deems necessary and appropriate, men and women can be employed by the Church to lead or support various ministries according to their giftedness.
+The Biblical office of Deacon is described in 1 Timothy 3:8-13 and is primarily one of servant leadership.
+The team of Deacons shall assist the Elders in conducting the work of the Church.
+This work will primarily be the care of the temporal needs of the Church's membership, although the Elders will determine the exact purview of the Deacon's ministry responsibilities.
+Candidates for the office of Deacon shall be male Church members, and shall be nominated by the Church members.
+Candidates so nominated shall be vetted by the Elders for biblical qualifications, and all such candidates approved by the Elders shall assume office as Deacons when their appointment is approved by a majority vote of the members present at a Church member business meeting.
+A Deacon's term of office shall terminate three years after their appointment, and may also be terminated by their death, resignation or dismissal.
+Any Deacon may be dismissed by a majority vote of the members present at a Church member business meeting. d.

-e.
 Treasurer.
-The elders will appoint the treasurer(s) of the church to assist with all financial and bookkeeping matters.
+The Elders will appoint the treasurer(s) of the church to assist with all financial and bookkeeping matters.